Point processes of the Poisson-Skellam family: Generalized Skellam family

 \item[($ii$)] Let $S_n\sim \Bigl(\mathcal{I}_n, (\lambda_i^{(n)},\ i\in \mathcal{I}_n )\Bigr)$, with $n\in\mathbb{N}$, be independent generalized Skellam processes such that $|\bigcup_{n=1}^\infty \mathcal{I}_n |<\infty$ and $\sum_{n=1}^\infty \Lambda^{(n)}_i(t) <\infty,\ t\ge0, \ i\in\bigcup_{n=1}^\infty \mathcal{I}_n$.
 Then,

 where we define $\lambda_i^{(n)}, \Lambda_i^{(n)}\equiv 0 $ if $i\not\in\mathcal{I}_n$. \end{itemize} \end{proposition}

+Note that in point ($i$) the intensity functions remain the same and only the jumps' size changes.

-Points ($i$) and ($ii$) mean that the generalized Skellam processes define a class closed with respect to linear combinations (under the assumptions in ($ii$), which ar not required in the case of finite linear combinations).
+Points ($i$) and ($ii$) mean that the generalized Skellam processes define a class closed with respect to linear combinations (under the assumptions in ($ii$), which are not required in the case of finite linear combinations).

 \begin{proof} By means of (\ref{SkellamGeneralizzatoInTerminiDiPoisson}) point ($i$) readily follows and, concerning point ($ii$), we have that for each $t\ge0$

 where in the last term $N_i^{(n)} \equiv 0$ if $i\not\in\mathcal{I}_n$.
 The proof concludes by observing that under the hypotheses on the rate functions the series of Poisson processes is a Poisson process with rate function $\sum_{i\in\mathcal{I}_n} \lambda_i^{(n)}$. \end{proof}